 So you've taken on the task of designing cut files or maybe you're thinking about it OR maybe you already have cut files to sell but haven't taken that big step, launching a shop or website.
-Regardless, you may be wondering where do I go to sell my digital cut files?
-Well I have done my fair share of digging within this realm and wanted to share with you what I have found in my search.
+Regardless, you may be wondering where I go to sell my digital cut files.
+I have done my fair share of digging within this realm and wanted to share with you what I have found in my search.
 One of which I currently sell on, I will go into why I have chosen this particular site and why.
-As well as provide some info I have found in my research with a few other platforms that could be an option for you.
+I'll also provide some info I have found in my research with a few other platforms that could be an option for you.
 I hope this article helps!

 Not Print on Demand...

 Now just to clarify, this article does not include print on demand sites such as Merch by Amazon, Printful and so forth.
 The sites listed below are only where digital cut files are sold.
 But don't worry, the print on demand article shall come later. ;-) And if you're wondering "what the heck is print on demand" check out the "What Are Cut Files" post I published a few weeks back for a little intro under "Passive Income Opportunity."
 These platforms are also a great way to earn passive income without ever having to touch vinyl, house inventory, or do any of the manual labor.
 I do this on my Pen + Posh Apparel shop.
 Something definitely worth looking into!